 - Operations and Information Management

-- Project Risk and Procurement Management
+- Procurement, Risk and Contract Management

 60 credits, Individual dissertation